 Typical Windows commands are found in this menu.

-NOTE: For "power users" many of the menu commands can be accessed through shortcut keyboard commands (e.g., Ctrl + N for open an new file) or the speed buttons located on the line below the main menu.
+Note: Many of the menu commands can be accessed through shortcut keyboard commands (e.g., Ctrl + N for open a new file) or the speed buttons located on the line below the main menu.